Thom Yorke: 2018–2019: Suspiria

 Yorke's first feature film soundtrack, Suspiria, composed for the 2018 horror film, was released on 26 October 2018 by XL.
 It was Yorke's first project since The Bends not to feature production from his longtime collaborator Nigel Godrich; instead, he produced it with Sam Petts-Davies.
 It features the London Contemporary Orchestra and Choir, and Yorke's son, Noah, on drums.
 Yorke cited inspiration from the 1982 Blade Runner soundtrack and music from Suspiria's 1977 Berlin setting, such as krautrock.
 The lyrics do not follow the film narrative and were influenced by discourse surrounding President Donald Trump and Brexit.
 "Suspirium" was nominated for Best Song Written for Visual Media at the 2020 Grammy Awards.

-Yorke performed two shows in 2017, and toured Europe and the US in 2018.
-That year, he and the artist Tarik Barri created an audiovisual exhibition, "City Rats", commissioned by the Institute for Sound and Music in Berlin.
+Yorke performed three US shows in December 2017, and toured Europe and the US in 2018.
+That year, he and Barri created an audiovisual exhibition, "City Rats", commissioned by the Institute for Sound and Music in Berlin.
 I See You, a limited-edition zine edited by Yorke with Crack Magazine, was published in September 2018, with profits donated to Greenpeace.
 Yorke contributed music to the 2018 short film "Why Can't We Get Along?" for Rag & Bone.

-On 29 March 2019, Yorke was inducted into the Rock and Roll Hall of Fame as a member of Radiohead.
-He did not attend the induction ceremony, citing cultural differences between the UK and the US and his negative experience of the Brit Awards, "which is like this sort of drunken car crash that you don't want to get involved with".